Chapter 2:

 “I…I don’t even know what I did.”
 Nicolaus trembled, hardly able to stave off a panic attack.
 (I killed a man…right?
 I didn't mean to.)

 “Quit standing around Nick’o, no time!”
 Snapping branches and slashing at tree bark with his knife, Vernon rampaged through the forest doing everything he could to destroy the trail!
 Nicolaus joined in and the two wrecked the path that ran around the ridge.
-They finished and hurried down towards their cars.
-While Amala sat, still asleep, Katie shivered in the backseat from both the cold air and the shock.
+They finished and hurried back towards their vehicles.
+Both an unconscious Amala and stunned Katie sat in Vernon’s waiting car.
+Pale skin stained red and shivering, Katie hugged herself, shocked, wrapped in bewilderment and surrounded by the winter cold.
 Harper and Vergil were in Nicolaus’s sister’s car, calling out for the others.
-Nicolaus and Vernon got into their cars and sped off, leaving just dirt clouds behind as they zoomed away!
+The men returned to their cars and sped off, leaving just dirt clouds behind as they zoomed away!

 Part 3

-Everyone, apart from Katie, sat in the front room of Vernon’s house.
-The fiery redhead was busy scrubbing herself so vigorously in the shower that her normally pale and freckled skin was reddening like a tomato.
+Apart from Katie, everyone laid around Vernon’s front room devitalized.
+The fiery redhead vigorously scrubbed in the shower until her normally pale and freckled skin reddened like a tomato.
 Vernon turned on the TV to break up the dead silence that’d engulfed the room.
-Some time passed, and Katie meekly entered, joining the group without a word.
-As soon as everyone had sat down Vernon stood up and called their attention.
+Some time passed and Katie meekly rejoined the group without a word.
+Once everyone sat down Vernon stood to call their attention.

 “What makes you think we know?!”
 Nicolaus exploded in his retort!
-He looked over to Amala who’d awoken from her fainting spell.
-She sat lifelessly staring at the floor.
+He looked over to Amala who’d awoken from her fainting spell, lifelessly staring at the floor.

 “Get our stories straight?
 That’s what’s on your mind?”
 Massaging his temples, Nicolaus pressed his back against the arm of the sofa.
 Katie sat grasping her knees tightly whilst rocking back and forth.
 Vergil was pulling at his long white hair making strands fall to the floor.
 Amala catatonically looked off into space.
 Harper, with his back turned to the group, seemed to be typing things into his phone nonchalantly.

 “Harper, what are you doing?
 Give me whatever you’re playing with over there.”
-Vernon called out to Harper nearly making the boy drop the device.
+Vernon called out to Harper nearly making the boy drop his device.

 “Will you just chill out?!”
 Harper snapped back, then showed Vernon his phone!
-The screen displayed a website with accounts of paranormal activities ranging from possession to spirits attacking people.
+It displayed a website with accounts of paranormal activities ranging from possession to spirits attacking people.

 “Let me see that.”
 Vernon snatched the phone. “…This also lists aliens and stuff.
 This is nonsense.”

 “Coming from you?
 That’s funny.”
-Taking umbrage with the snarky and ill-advised rib coming from the spiky haired pessimist, Vernon turned his gaze back to Nicolaus.
+Taking umbrage with the snarky and ill-advised rib from his spiky haired pessimistic co-worker, Vernon set his sights on Nicolaus.

 “Okay then, how about it, Nick’o?”